Frequently Asked Questions

 On an annual basis you are entitled to 25 days (if working fulltime).
 At the bottom of your monthly payslip you will find the most recent gross value of the days’ leave accrued.
 You will find the equivalent in hours on/at your monthly summary.

-As a rule, we pay your holiday pay (in the amount of 8,33%) on a monthly basis.
+As a rule, we pay your holiday allowance (in the amount of 8,33%) on a monthly basis.
 You will therefore not receive a separate payout in May or June.

 You will receive your annual statement at the beginning of March.

-The IND tries to decide within 2 weeks.
+The IND tries to decide within 3 weeks.
 If they honour your application, they will inform the embassy in your home country.
-Thereyou can pick up your residence card that will allow you to travel to the Netherlands.
+There you can pick up your residence card that will allow you to travel to the Netherlands.
 This means you will have to wait in your home country for the decision on your application.

 Yes, Yellowstone can arrange the applications for residence permits and extensions for your family.
 Family means your partner and your children.

-Yellowstone can help you find housing.
-We can also schedule appointments for you at the municipality where you can register as a resident and apply for a BSN-number, with the GGD [Municipal Health Service] for a tuberculosis test, with the IND [Immigration and Naturalisation Service] to apply for your residence permit and with the bank to open an account.
+Yellowstone can help you find housing, schedule appointments for you at the municipality where you can register as a resident and apply for a BSN-number, with the GGD [Municipal Health Service] for a tuberculosis test, and with the IND [Immigration and Naturalisation Service] to apply for your residence permit.
+We can also help you openning a bank account (without a BSN number).
 Yellowstone will also help you apply for compulsory health insurance coverage, and a 30%-facility ruling, if applicable.
-These are just examples and not an exhaustive list.
-Just ask Yellowstone if you have specific wishes.

 If your project is extended, we will renew your employment contract and apply for extension with the IND.
 It is important to file this application before your current permit expires.